-Jonathan Mariner was recently appointed by new MLB Commissioner Rob Manfred to serve as Chief Investment Officer of Major League Baseball.
-In this role, he is responsible for overseeing approximately $2 billion in combined league-wide pension assets and MLB’s strategic investment funds.
-He also serves as President of the league’s captive insurance company, BASES, which provides property and casualty insurance coverage to all 30 teams and ballparks.
+Mr. Mariner is a private investor and entrepreneur, having recently retired from 23 years in professional sports.
+Just prior to retiring, he was appointed by MLB Commissioner Rob Manfred to serve as Chief Investment Officer of Major League Baseball, where he was responsible for overseeing approximately $2 billion in combined league-wide pension assets and MLB’s strategic investment funds.
+He also served as President of the league’s captive insurance company, BASES, which provides property and casualty insurance coverage to all 30 MLB teams and ballparks.

 During his 12.5 years serving as Executive Vice President and CFO of MLB, his responsibilities included overseeing the League’s treasury, budgeting, league and team related financial reporting, and risk management activities, as well as managing MLB’s $2.0 billion league-wide credit facility; and providing quarterly updates at MLB Owners’ Meetings on the industry’s financial health.
 Mr. Mariner previously served as Executive Vice President and CFO of the Florida Marlins Baseball Club; and as VP and CFO for the Florida Panthers Hockey Club during their initial start-up and inaugural seasons.